jfq3/speedytax/README.md

 For example, if a taxa is classified as f_Oxalobacteraceae with a confidence of 0.7 but the confidence at the genus level is only 0.4, then its classification at the genus level will be g_f_Oxalobacteraceae.
-Tis is made clearer by examining the example below.
+This is made clearer by examining the example below.

 ## Installation